Best Graphic Design Tools for Freelancers 2026: 8 Picks Tested & Ranked

 Pros:

-• One of the most affordable Pro plans on this list
+• One of the more affordable Pro options on this list

 Cons:

-• Free plan is restrictive — watermarks on exports
+• Free plan is pretty restrictive — watermarks on exports

-• Not for complex vector or print work
+• Not suitable for complex vector or print work

 8. Placeit — Best for Mockups, Branding Kits, and Presentation Templates